getify/You-Dont-Know-JS/scope & closures/ch3.md

 **Note:** While this behavior has been specified and true of practically all standard JS environments (except perhaps old-n-busted IE), many linters seem to still complain if you have two or more `catch` clauses in the same scope which each declare their error variable with the same identifier name.
 This is not actually a re-definition, since the variables are safely block-scoped, but the linters still seem to, annoyingly, complain about this fact.

+To avoid these unnecessary warnings, some devs will name their `catch` variables `err1`, `err2`, etc. Other devs will simply turn off the linting check for duplicate variable names.

 The block-scoping nature of `catch` may seem like a useless academic fact, but see Appendix B for more information on just how useful it might be.

 ### `let`

 Thus far, we've seen that JavaScript only has some strange niche behaviors which expose block scope functionality.
-If that were all we had, and *it was* for many, many years, then block scoping would never be useful to the JavaScript developer.
+If that were all we had, and *it was* for many, many years, then block scoping would not be terribly useful to the JavaScript developer.

-Fortunately, ES6 changes that, and introduces a new keyword, `let`, which sits alongside `var` as another way to declare a variable.
+Fortunately, ES6 changes that, and introduces a new keyword `let` which sits alongside `var` as another way to declare variables.

 The `let` keyword attaches the variable declaration to the scope of whatever block (commonly a `{ .. }` pair) it's contained in.
-In other words, `let` hijacks any block's scope for its variable declaration.
+In other words, `let` implicitly hijacks any block's scope for its variable declaration.

 ```js
 // some code